 In Judaism, visiting the sick (bikur cholim) is an important act of loving-kindness (gemilut hasadim) that requires one to provide physical or emotional support to someone who isn't feeling well.

-The Hebrew term bal tashchit literally means "Do not destroy" and refers to the biblical prohibition against destroying or wasting that which is yet useful.
+The Hebrew term bal tashchit literally means "do not destroy" and refers to the biblical prohibition against destroying or wasting that which is yet useful.
 The initial biblical context of this commandment refers to the needless destruction of fruit-bearing trees.
 The rabbis of subsequent generations extended this principle to include other kinds of senseless waste.

 Welcoming guests (hachnasat orchim) is an important act of loving-kindness (gemilut chasadim).
 Welcoming guests also involves housing and feeding guests—with a friendly and welcoming disposition.